 Ryder worked out a special deal with her parents.
 Marilyn worked in the office at the swim club’s pool in exchange for continued lessons.
 “It was really a live-saving gesture to me.”

 She started training in hopes of making the 1952 Olympic Games in Finland.
 She tried out, but the Olympics weren’t in the cards for her.
 At age 14, she’d turned professional.
 She swam in a 3-mile, professional women’s race on Lake Ontario.
 Those early pro races retreaded her old pattern — placing third or fourth — but she was still pleased.

 “The first year, I placed fourth.
 I was thrilled because I’d won $300, which for a kid who had no money was really a lot of money.”

 A challenge went out for a marathon swimmer to cross Lake Ontario — from Youngstown, NY to the shore in Toronto.
 American swimmer Florence Chadwick had been offered a $10,000 prize from the Canadian National Exhibition (CNE) to cross the lake.
 Chadwick was the favorite, because she was the first woman to swim the English Channel in 1950.

 Secretly, Gus Ryder started grooming Marilyn Bell to make that swim.
 But first she needed to prove herself.
 The Youngstown-to-Toronto route is 32 miles.

-“The furthest I think I’d ever swum was 7, 8 miles tops,” she said.
+“The farthest I think I’d ever swum was 7, 8 miles tops,” she said.
 Her coach made her train by swimming for 10 hours straight, to prove she could do it.
 She did.

 He signed her up for a 26-mile race around Absecon Island in Atlantic City, NJ.
 That one race had a huge impact on Marilyn’s personal life.
 Maybe as much as the Lake Ontario swim, it changed her life.